NTS Data Protection Policy

 NTS is implementing, step-by-step, a process through which we will standardize the way our company and its affiliates handle travel data.

-Destruction : Under many data protection laws, personal data must be destroyed after a certain period of time.
-NTS keeps travel data only as long as required by law, a period of time which may vary according to the requirements for the various internal departments.
+Destruction: Under many data protection laws, personal data must be destroyed after a certain period.
+NTS keeps travel data only if required by law, a period which may vary according to the requirements for the various internal departments.

 Our policy may be subject to additional requirements in compliance with local legislation in certain countries (please see below, under “Notes”).